stuartpb/leannotes/README.md

 ### The how-i-roll repository

 This was another, similar project to Lean Notes, but with more of an eye toward describing my own *specific* procedures I follow when setting out to do things.
-It contained three significant files that have been merged in here:
+It contained three significant files, all of which fall under the category of "[Stuff I Do in my Projects on GitHub][]".

-- A file on using [GitHub Issues as Notes][]
-- A file on [How Stuart P. Bentley Starts Projects][], a specific procedure for the very first steps I take on most projects I start
-- A file on [how I write on GitHub][how-i-roll writing], which this merge has made significantly less relevant (this file should be revised soon).

 ### A bunch of other loose concepts I'd made repos for